-Fla.
+Under Fla.
 Ann.
-Stat. § 847.0135(2) (Computer pornography; traveling to meet minor; penalties) applies to "a person who: (a) Knowingly compiles, enters into, or transmits by use of computer; . . . (c) Knowingly causes or allows to be entered into or transmitted by use of computer; or (d) Buys, sells, receives, exchanges, or disseminates, any notice, statement, or advertisement of any minor's name, telephone number, place of residence, physical characteristics, or other descriptive or identifying information for purposes of facilitating, encouraging, offering, or soliciting sexual conduct of or with any minor, or the visual depiction of such conduct " A conviction under Fla.
+Stat. § 847.0135(2) (Computer pornography; traveling to meet minor; penalties) it is a crime if a person who: "(a) Knowingly compiles, enters into, or transmits by use of computer; . . . (c) Knowingly causes or allows to be entered into or transmitted by use of computer; or (d) Buys, sells, receives, exchanges, or disseminates, any notice, statement, or advertisement of any minor's name, telephone number, place of residence, physical characteristics, or other descriptive or identifying information for purposes of facilitating, encouraging, offering, or soliciting sexual conduct of or with any minor, or the visual depiction of such conduct " A conviction under Fla.
 Stat.
 Ann. § 847.0135(2) is punishable as a third degree felony by imprisonment up to 5 years and a possible fine not to exceed \$5,000.
 Fla.
 Stat.
-Ann. §§ 775.082(3) (e), 775.083(1)(c).
+Ann. §§ 775.082(3)(e), 775.083(1)(c).